-The ability to think critically and protect oneself from falsehood and lies – may once have been taught in American schools, within the American family, in the neighborhood by example.
+The ability to think critically and protect oneself from falsehood and to tell the truth – was once taught in American schools, as well as within the American family, and in the neighborhood was a way of life.
 Many times a handshake was as good as a contract written by an attorney.
 To be seen by others as a liar was something that was beneath the standards of individuals.
 It appears that in America today too many individuals as well as organizations will lie in order to accomplish goals.
-What is even a larger danger to the individual and our nation is that many Americans are not disturbed that others who lie to accomplish the desires of the individual who supports the lair.
+What is even a larger danger to the individual and our nation is that many Americans are not disturbed that others who lie to accomplish their desires is okay.

 Robert Feldman, the author of a new book on lying, says “There’s always been a lot of lying,” “But I do think we’re seeing a kind of cultural shift where we’re lying more, it’s easier to lie, and in some ways it’s almost more acceptable.”